 Finding the perfect fitting sunglasses can take some time and effort.
 Anglers should not be discouraged by this, though.
 It will be more than worth it once the proper fitting glasses are found.

-Some manufacturers of sunglasses have built in features that make their glasses even better.
+Some manufacturers of sunglasses have built in features from years of experience that make their glasses even better.
 Wiley X, for instance, has a foam insert in some of their glasses.
 This foam fits securely around the angler’s face.
 It keeps out almost all of the sunlight.
 This means it’s much easier to see into the water, and it offers protection from all sides.

 Many manufacturers also offer fishing sunglasses in bi-focal and progressive lenses.
 These are great for anglers who need them.
 There is no need to carry reading glasses as well as sunglasses, changing them out to retie a bait or work the electronics in the boat.
 Not only can that be a pain, but an angler can lose valuable time on the water waiting for his eyes to adjust after taking off his sun glasses and then again when putting them back on.